 It’s that time again!
-The clocks are about to change, which means the sunrise walks of British Summer Time are upon us.
+The clocks are about to change, which means the sunrise walks of British Summer Time are almost upon us.
+Replace your morning scroll with a morning stroll.

-British Summer Time is a series of short sunrise walks in consideration of the time change.
-Over seven seasons, walkers from across Europe and the Americas have joined me to explore the dawn.
+is a series of short sunrise walks in consideration of the time change.
+Over ten seasons, walkers from across Europe and the Americas have joined me to explore the dawn.
 You are invited to join me from anywhere in the world.
 The process is simple, just go for a walk from fifteen minutes before sunrise until fifteen minutes after, and share your sunrise through email or social media.
-Join for one walk, all of them, or anywhere in between!
+Join for one walk, all of them, or anywhere in between.

 Time: From 15 minutes before sunrise until fifteen minutes after.